N4m3X/Simple-Basic-Discord-JS-Bot/README.md

-# Simple Basic Discord JS Bot
+# Template Simple Basic Discord JS Bot
 This is supposed to be seen as a template and starter project.<br>
 A simple basic discord bot for doing some basic administrative tasks on a server.<br>